Anna Pennybacker: Personal

 a woman who has endeared herself to the hearts of all Texans."
 A funeral service was at St. David's Episcopal Church.

 She was survived by two sons, Percy V. Pennybacker and Paul Bonner Pennybacker; a daughter, Ruth; and three siblings, A.S.
 Hardwicke, Mrs. T.T.
 Holloway and Mrs. B.C.
 Epperson.

 Activities

-After quitting her paid work, Mrs. Pennybacker became active in the women's club movement; in 1901-1903 she was head of the Texas federation of clubs and in San Francisco in 1912 she was elected president of the General Federation of Women's Clubs for a two-year term.
+After quitting her paid work, Mrs. Pennybacker became active in the women's club movement; from 1901-1903 she was president of the Texas Federation of Women's Clubs, and in 1912 she was elected president of the General Federation of Women's Clubs for a two-year term.

 In 1888, she published A New History of Texas for Schools, which was adopted as the official text for public schools.